Useful information for parents with babies and your children

 Dr. Reynolds answers some common questions asked by parents

-Probiotics - what are they and should I or my baby take them?
+Probiotics - what are they and should my baby/child take them?

 "Many parents have been asking me about the use of probiotics in babies.
 Probiotics are the live, "good" bacteria which normally live in the gut, and Bifidobacteria are the main species in babies and infants, along with Lactobacilli as another important normal flora in the gut.
 If a mother has received antibiotics at the time of delivery, or whilst breastfeeding, or if a baby has received antibiotics, then these healthy bacteria are killed off and the gut has to recolonise with bacteria.
 Mothers will often, for example, have been given antibiotics if they have had a Caesarean Section, but may be unaware of that.

-Sometimes the balance of bacteria appears to "go wrong" even without antibiotics, and babies/infants can develop colic, excessive wind, diarrhoea and sometimes gastro-oesophageal reflux symptoms.
+Sometimes the balance of bacteria appears to "go wrong" even without antibiotics, for example if there has been a viral infection.
+Babies/infants can develop colic, excessive wind, diarrhoea and sometimes gastro-oesophageal reflux symptoms.
 There are ongoing studies about the role of probiotics in allergies and other diseases of adulthood as well.
-Whilst probiotics are not a drug (and therefore health claims are not permitted), many doctors recommend them and many parents find that they are a useful complement to conventional treatments.
+Whilst probiotics are not a drug, many Paediatricians recommend them and many parents also find that they are a useful complement to conventional treatments.

 Should I be worried about my baby's breathing?